 13 With 193 properties and a total acquisition of approximately ¥227 billion as of the date of the merger.

-21 After the unitholders' meeting concluded, one of the unitholders of Sakura REIT, Galaxy Pte Ltd brought an action against Star Asia about the procedural defect in convening the unitholders' meeting, seeking nullification of the resolution of the unitholder's meeting.
+23 After the unitholders' meeting concluded, one of the unitholders of Sakura REIT, Galaxy Pte Ltd (Galaxy) brought an action against Star Asia concerning a procedural defect in convening the unitholders' meeting, seeking nullification of the resolution of the unitholder's meeting.
 The trial court rejected Galaxy's claim.
 Galaxy appealed the judgment, but withdrew its appeal and the judgment became final.
 As a result, the first hostile takeover of J-REIT was successfully completed.